BoltonStudios/before-after-images-for-wix/README.md

 ## Version History
 * 1.1.3 - 03/03/2024
-    * Bug Fix: Retooled container auto-resizing.
+    * Bug Fix: Reworked container auto-resizing.
+    * Added new placeholder images for full-width sliders.
     * Reenabled full-width sliders for all users.

 * 1.1.2 - 03/02/2024